Dryland farming: Locations

-Dry farming may be practiced in areas that have significant annual rainfall during a wet season, often in the winter.
+Dryland farming may be practised in areas that have significant annual rainfall during a wet season, often in the winter.
 Crops are cultivated during the subsequent dry season, using practices that make use of the stored moisture in the soil.
-California, Colorado, Kansas, South Dakota, North Dakota, Montana, Nebraska, Oklahoma, Oregon, Washington, and Wyoming, in the United States, are a few states where dry farming is practiced for a variety of crops.

-Dryland farming is used in the Great Plains, the Palouse plateau of Eastern Washington, and other arid regions of North America such as in the Southwestern United States and Mexico (see Agriculture in the Southwestern United States and Agriculture in the prehistoric Southwest), the Middle East and in other grain growing regions such as the steppes of Eurasia and Argentina.
+This is the case in the Middle East and in other grain-growing regions such as the steppes of Eurasia and Argentina.
 Dryland farming was introduced to southern Russia and Ukraine by Ukrainian Mennonites under the influence of Johann Cornies, making the region the breadbasket of Europe.
-In Australia, it is widely practiced in all states but the Northern Territory.
+In Australia and Mexico, dryland farming is widely practised.

+United States

+Dryland farming is practised in arid regions such as in the Southwest of the United States (see Agriculture in the Southwestern United States and Agriculture in the prehistoric Southwest).
+California, Colorado, Kansas, South Dakota, North Dakota, Montana, Nebraska, Oklahoma, Oregon, Washington, Wyoming, the Great Plains, and the Palouse plateau of Eastern Washington.